whiskerscott/Getting-and-Cleaning-data-4/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

 The original file contained many observations for each subject and activty type.
-This file UCI HAR_means.csv displays the mean of these values by subject and activity.
+This files UCI HAR_means.csv and UCI HAR_means.txt displays the mean of these values by subject and activity.